scalingexcellence/GrBanksAPI/README.md

 Remove the .example from passwords.cfg.example and set your user/pass/acnt#.
 Adjust banks.py to your needs and you are ready to go.

-You can merge the results of multiple accounts by adding them.

 Examples
 ----------------